December 31, 2017

 Memory allocators

 In the past days, I looked at various memory allocators in a quest to improve performance in my multi-threaded test cases of a reference counting language runtime / object allocator (a fun project).
-It turns out the glibc’s memory allocator is relatively slow, especially if you do loops that create one element and destroy one element at the same time (for example, map() on a list you no longer use after you passed it to map). ...
+It turns out the glibc’s memory allocator is relatively slow, especially if you do loops that create one element and destroy one element at the same time (for example, map() on a list you no longer use after you passed it to map).
+To fix this problem, I considered various options. ...
 Read more 》

 April 22, 2012